estiwidder/bold360-mobile-docs-android/docs/advanced-topics/handover-chat.md

 ---

 ## Overview
-**Handing** the control of the chat to a provided custom `HandoverHandler` extension.
+This section describes how to integarte an third party chat provider to the all - **Handing** the control of the chat to a provided custom `HandoverHandler` extension.
-Intended to enable the option to start a chat with a third party provider.

 {: .overview}

 ---

 ## HandoverAccount

-Use this account to create chats with third party live chat providers.
+This account defines the third party live chat provider to handle the chats in the application.
 Usually used for creating `Handover chats`.

-A HandoverAccount is being created automatically, by the SDK, when a chat with AI escalates to `Handover` chat, by chat channel selection.
+A HandoverAccount is created automatically by the SDK, when a chat with an AI chatbot is redirected toa  `Handover` chat, by a chat channel selection.
-The Handover configuration data, that was configured over the chat channel, will be configured to the account session .
+The Handover configuration in the chat channel, will be set in the account session.

 ```kotlin
 val chatConfig = "provider defined configuration string"